VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_advanced_gpu_lab.md

 A crucial design principle in this project is:

-- “If the theorem doesn’t compile, it’s not ready.”
+- "If the theorem doesn't compile, it's not ready."
-  Here: “If the GPU rewards don’t match the CPU rewards, we do not trust the speedup.”
+  Here: "If the GPU rewards don't match the CPU rewards, we do not trust the speedup."

 The GPU implementation therefore includes an explicit **safety guard**: